ADGEfficiency/creative-writing-with-gpt2/examples/alan-watts.md

 I was called to preach about the necessity of God and salvation, to a crowd of people who dont believe in that doctrine.
 They say, Hey, you ain't a prophet.
 You got to give up the mystery.
 Why in the world do you believe in God?
 What are you praying for?

 Who do you pray for?
 And, when you feel confused, where is the light?
 And, you are asking, how can we pray for our liberation?
 Then you will become lost.
 When you experience the solitude of present-day childhood, however, you will see that there is a light in your dream.
-Like a light shining through the screen, you see that light in the center of the screen is light.
+You see that light in the center.
 In your dreams, you come across this light.

-When it appears, it hides.
-When it hears, it returns.